RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 ![Win Rt Reference Problems](WinRtReferenceProblems.png)

-Because some of these methods are static extension methods there's no easy way to disambiguate the identical type names.
-I got part of the way using NuGet Aliases, and explicit type prefixes, but in the end I couldn't call these `.AsTask()` methods using standard .NET syntax.
+Because some of these methods are static extension methods, there's no easy way to disambiguate the identical type names.
+I got part of the way using NuGet aliases and explicit type prefixes, but in the end, I couldn't call these `.AsTask()` methods using standard .NET syntax.

 Visual Studio can tell the difference when trying to navigate: